dreamcat4/CmdMessenger2/README.markdown

-### CmdMessenger - Version 2.0
+### CmdMessenger v2

-For the Arduino Platform.
+A Serial Messaging system for the Arduino Platform.

 ### Intoduction

-CmdMessenger is a command-orientated version of Messenger.
+CmdMessenger is a command-orientated version of Messenger for serial comms.
 To use CmdMessenger, we define a list of command identifiers.
 And attach callback / handler functions for recieved messages.
 The first sub-string (part) in a message is always the command identifier.
 If a message is received and there is no corresponding known command (and command handler function), then the message is passed to the default message handler.

 This new version of the library (version 2.0) contains many changes to both the CmdMessenger class and also the example program.